ros-industrial/industrial_ci/doc/index.rst

 With the following few short steps, you can start in your client repository using CI confiurations stored in here (`industrial_ci` repository).

-1. Don't forget to activate CI on your github repository (you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER).
+1. Don't forget to activate Travis CI on your github repository (you may do so on https://travis-ci.org/profile/YOUR_GITHUB_ORGANIZATION or https://travis-ci.org/profile/YOUR_GITHUB_USER).

 2. In `.travis.yml` file in your client repo, add in `before_config` section a sentence `git clone https://github.com/ros-industrial/industrial_ci.git .ci_config`, like below: